 The City Secretary and/or Human Resource Director will maintain records of disciplinary action.
 Violations of City of Mineola rules and/or safety rules, regulations, or procedures will be documented by filling out an Employee Reprimand Report.
 The report will state the type of violation and corrective action(s) taken.
 The employees must read and sign the report acknowledging their understanding of the seriousness of the violation(s).

-SAFETY COMMITTEE DEVELOPMENT

-Safety Committee Organization

-A safety committee has been established for the City of Mineola.
-The purpose of the committee is to recommend improvements to our workplace safety and accident prevention program and to help in the identification of necessary corrective measures to eliminate or control recognized safety and health hazards and exposures.
-The safety committee will consist of the following supervisory and non-supervisory members of our organization.